AidanWelch/OpenViTools/README.md

 String notes:
 - For some text:
-- - Starts with "
-- - Next byte is the length as a UInt8BE
+- - Encoded as what I call a dynamic number
-- - Next is the string
-- - The first byte following a string is 0x84
-- - The next and last byte it $
 - For other text:
 - - Unknown what it starts with
 - - The next byte is the length as UInt8BE